Developer Guides & Tutorials

 • If the preferred language is not available or is not supported, revert to the default locale, which is English in our case.

-Let’s add three new methods into the same translation.js file:
+Let's add a bunch of new methods into the same manager.js file:

 },